- An exit strategy is your planned approach for repaying your bridging loan.

 Refinance to a longer-term mortgage

-Refinance to a mortgage is a common exit strategy for bridging loans.
+Refinance to a residential or buy to let mortgage is a common exit strategy for bridging loans.
 When taking this route, the lender will want to know that the plan is realistic.

 As such, they will ask for proof that the application will fit the new lenders criteria.
 This is generally done by showing the bridging lender an agreement in principle from the new lender.
 Where this can’t be produced, the lender may accept being shown the criteria of the lender (usually via their website) and proof that you fit it.